potofpie/titos-tank/README.md

  - Make file to upload code to baord
  - Remove middle layer API and fix CORS problem with ESP32 API
  - Enhance live graph
+ - Add tabbed graphs for all reading types

 ### References
 ===============